Nudity and sexuality

-The relationship between nudity and sexuality can be complicated.
-When people are nude, this often leads to sexual arousal, which is why indecent exposure is often considered a crime.
-There are also social movements to promote a greater degree of nudity, such as the topfreedom movement to promote female toplessness, as well as the movement to promote breastfeeding in public.
-Furthermore, some psychiatric disorders that can lead to greater nudity include exhibitionistic disorder, voyeuristic disorder, and gymnophobia.
+A ribbon for the Nudity Barnstar.

+The relationship between nudity and sexuality is heavily affected by context and cultural perceptions.
+Nudity is not necessarily sexual in nature, but is closely tied to human sexuality.

 Background

 Nudity

 Nudity is one of the physiological characteristics of humans, who alone among primates evolved to be effectively hairless.
 Human sexuality includes the physiological, psychological, and social aspects of sexual feelings and behaviors.

 In many societies, a strong link between nudity and sexuality is taken for granted.
 Other societies maintain their traditional practices of being completely or partially naked in social as well as private situations, such as going to a beach or spa.
 The meaning of nudity and sexuality remains ambivalent, often leading to cultural misunderstandings and psychological problems.

 Sexualization

 The American Psychological Association (APA) defines sexualization as limiting a person's value to sexual appeal to the exclusion of other characteristics, and equating physical attractiveness with being sexual.
 A person may also be sexually objectified, made into an object for others' sexual use, rather than seen as a person with the capacity for independent action and decision making; or sexuality is inappropriately imposed upon a person.
 Being sexualized is particularly damaging to young people who are in the process of developing their own self-image.
 Girls may have sexualized expectations imposed upon them, or internalize norms that lead to self-sexualization.
 Sexualization of girls includes both age-inappropriate "sexy" attire for girls, and adult models dressing as girls.
 In movies and television, women are shown nude much more frequently than men, and generally in the context of sexual behavior.

 Some see the APA position as viewing sexual images as uniformly negative, and overestimating the influence of these images on young people by assuming that exposure leads directly to negative effects, as if it were a disease.
 Studies also fail to address the effect of sexual images on boys which influences how they view their own masculinity and appropriate sexual relationships.

 While there has been considerable media and political discussion of sexualization, there has been little psychological research on what effect media images actually have on the well-being of young people, for example how and to what degree sexual objectification is internalized, becoming self-evaluation.
 In interviews with Dutch pre-teens, the effects are complicated given the general liberal attitudes toward sexuality, including the legalization of prostitution, which is highly visible.

 Researchers see the cultural force of commodification (or "pornification") as resulting in the sexualization of athletic bodies, negating the naturalness and beauty of nudity.
-This is in contrast to the sacredness of the nude athlete in the ancient world, particularly Greece; and the aesthetic appreciation of the nude in art.
+This is in contrast to the sacredness of the nude athlete in the ancient world, particularly Greece – and the aesthetic appreciation of the nude in art.